Funerary text

 Funerary texts or funerary literature feature in many belief systems.
 Its purpose is usually to provide guidance to the newly deceased or the soon-to-be-deceased about how to survive and prosper in the afterlife.

 Antiquity

 The most famous example of funerary literature is that of the ancient Egyptians, whose Book of the Dead was buried with the deceased to guide him or her through the various trials that would be encountered before being allowed into the afterlife.
 The Book of the Dead followed a tradition of Egyptian funerary literature that dated back as far as the 26th century BC.

 Similar practices were followed by followers of the cult of Orpheus, who lived in southern Italy and Crete in the 6th–1st century BC.
 Their dead were buried with gold plates or laminae on which were inscribed directions about the afterlife.

-In Mandaeism, the Left Ginza and parts of the Qolasta serve as funerary texts.
+In Mandaeism, the Left Ginza and parts of the Qulasta serve as funerary texts.